SFTPPlus Documentation

 vi bin/sftpplus-mft.plist

-The sample job definition file assumes that SFTPPlus is installed in the /Library/sftpplus directory.
-Depending on where the job definition is stored, it will be treated as a daemon or an agent.
-In order to have SFTPPlus act as a global daemon, launching each time the macOS system starts, you need to copy it in the appropriate place:
+Depending on where the job definition is copied onto your system, it will be treated as a service or an agent.
+In order to have SFTPPlus act as a global service, launching each time the macOS system starts, you need to copy it in the appropriate place:

 After the file is copied, you need to instruct launchd to load/read the new job definition file using the command: